Local Government Elections

 Mayors, Deputy Mayors and Aldermen are all elected for four-year terms.
 Mayors and Deputy Mayors are popularly elected.

-The next Council elections will be held during October 2018.
+The next City of Hobart elections are scheduled to be held in October 2022.

 Department of Premier and Cabinet's Good Governance Guide for Local Government in Tasmania is another resource for the Tasmanian local government sector, primarily elected members.

-The Nomination Form and online Candidate Statement may only be lodged once nominations open on Monday 10 September.
+The Nomination Form and online Candidate Statement may only be lodged once nominations are open.
+The Nomination Form will become available once nominations are open.

-More information about Local Government Elections can be found on the Tasmanian Electoral Commission website
+More information about Local Government Elections can be found on the Tasmanian Electoral Commission (TEC) website.

 Eligibility to vote